What Information Do I Need To Get An Instant Car Insurance Quote?

-- Your address, which may help determine your vehicle's exposure to certain risks specific to your area.
+- Your address, which may help determine your vehicle's exposure to certain risks specific to your area, such as severe weather.

-- Your driver's license number, to ensure you're a licensed driver.
+- Your driver's license number, to prove you're a licensed driver.

-- Details on any security features like car alarms or GPS anti-theft devices.
+- Details on any security features, like car alarms or GPS anti-theft devices.
 Some security features may land you a discount on your car insurance policy.

-- Whether your car has safety features like front- and side-impact airbags or anti-lock brakes.
+- Whether your car has safety features like front-and side-impact airbags or anti-lock brakes.
 Same as above, you might earn a discount for being safer.

 - How many miles you drive per year (can be an average).
 According to the III, the more you drive, the higher your possibility of getting into an accident and paying more for an auto policy.